Youth and Family Ministry

 As an integral part of the Unity experience, the Youth and Family Ministry provides a creative learning environment that is safe, loving, fun, and inspiring.
-It empowers young people to know their Divine nature, to see the good in themselves and others.
+We hope to empower young people to know their Divine nature, to see the good in themselves and others.

 Sunday Morning Routine